 A few weeks ago, I finally got around to starting a project I had been thinking about for some time.
 I’m calling it my Book of Things.

 I’ve made a list of things—tangible things— that are dear to me.
-My special things include a huge mishmash of stuff—a collection of receipts stickpinned together, family crockery, bits of jewellery, an old leather belt and plain old rocks.
+My special things include a huge mishmash of stuff—a collection of receipts stickpinned together, family crockery, bits of jewelry, an old leather belt and plain old rocks.

 Most of my special things have no monetary value, but they speak to me in a deep and almost spiritual way.